-Black people in at least 30 states and the District of Columbia — including on many college campuses — received a slew of racist text messages last week, many of which addressed the recipients by name and ordered them to report for slavery.
+Black people in at least 30 states and the District of Columbia — including on multiple college campuses — received a slew of racist text messages last week, many of which addressed the recipients by name and ordered them to report for slavery.
 The FBI issued a statement on Nov.
 7 reporting that it was “aware of the offensive and racist text messages” and that it is in communication with the Justice Department and other federal authorities.
 The statement also encouraged individuals to report any threats of physical violence to local law enforcement.

 In an all-campus email on Nov.
 9, Vice President for Institutional Diversity, Equity, and Inclusion Leticia S. E. Haynes ’99 and Dean of the College Gretchen Long wrote that the College received an advisory message from the FBI about the text messages the night prior, though there had been no reports that members of the College community had received such messages.